Green Wave Eye Return to the NCAA Tournament in 2013

 Green Wave Ended 2012 with a 38-20 Overall Record

 Seven Earn All-Conference USA Honors, Five Honored as All-State

 Meyer Spent Two Seasons at Wright State Before Joining Jones' Staff

-Brian Meyer begins his third season with the Green Wave as the programs director of operations.
+Brian Meyer begins his fifth season with the Green Wave as the programs director of operations.
 Meyer made coaching stops at Wright State University and Otterbein College, where he was a three-year starter at second base, before assuming his role at Tulane in 2012.

 While at Wright State, Meyer helped lead the Raiders to the 2011 NCAA Tournament and win a pair Horizon League titles in 2010 and 2011.
 Meyer worked with the outfielders, aided with hitting instruction and acted as the bench coach on game day.
 The Raiders ranked among the national leaders in a slew of offensive categories during Meyers three seasons on campus, including finishing the 2011 campaign ranked second in batting average and 16th in slugging percentage.